MarinaShmovganets/lighthouse/lighthouse-core/test/chromium-web-tests/README.md

 <details>
   <summary> Install `requests`</summary>

   Ensure you have `requests` module available globally on your python 2.7 install.
-New Macs do not come with pip which is deprecated, so you might have to install that too.
+New Macs do not come with pip for python 2.7 which is deprecated, so you might have to install that too.

   ```sh